ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week3/index.md

 assembly code for each instruction.

 A Cobra program always evaluates to a single integer, a single boolean, or ends with an error.
+When ending with an error, it should print a message to _standard error_ (`eprintln!` in Rust works well for this) and a non-zero exit code (`std::process::exit(N)` for nonzero `N` in Rust works well for this).

+- `input` expressions evaluate to the first command-line argument given to the program.
+The command-line argument can be any Cobra value: a valid number or `true` or `false`.
+If no command-line argument is provided, the value of `input` is `false`.
+When running the program the argument should be provided as `true`, `false`, or a base-10 number value.
 - All Boa programs evaluate in [the same way as before](../week2/index.md), with one
-  exception: if numeric operations would overflow a 63-bit integer, the program should end in error, reporting `"overflow"` as a part of the error.
+  exception: if numeric operations would overflow a 63-bit integer, the program should end in error, **reporting `"overflow"` as a part of the error**.
-- If the operators other than `=` are used on booleans, an error should be raised *from the compiled program*, and **the error should contain "invalid argument"**.
-Note that this is not a compilation error.
+- If the operators other than `=` are used on booleans, an error should be raised from the running program, and **the error should contain "invalid argument"**.
+Note that this is not a compilation error, nor can it be in all cases due to `input`'s type being unknown until the program starts.
+- The relative comparison operators like `<` and `>` evaluate their arguments and then evaluate to `true` or `false` based on the comparison result.
+- The equality operator `=` evaluates its arguments and compares them for equality.
+It should raise an error if they are not both numbers or not both booleans, and the error should contain **"invalid argument"** if the types differ.
 - Boolean expressions (`true` and `false`) evaluate to themselves
-- `input` expressions evaluate to the first command-line argument given to the program.
-The command-line argument can be any value: a valid number or `true` or `false`.
-If no command-line argument is provided, the value of `input` is `false`.
 - `if` expressions evaluate their first expression (the condition) first.
 If it's `false`, they evaluate to the third expression (the “else” block), and to the second expression if any other value (including numbers).
 - `block` expressions evaluate the subexpressions in order, and evaluate to the result of the _last_ expression.
-Blocks are mainly useful for writing sequences that include `set!`
+Blocks are mainly useful for writing sequences that include `set!`, especially in the body of a loop.
 - `set!` expressions evaluate the expression to a value, and change the value stored in the given variable to that value (e.g. variable assignment).
 The `set!` expression itself evaluates to the new value.